verygoodgraphics/vgg_react/README.md

 # VGG Component for React

-This React component helps load VGG runtime (of wasm version) as well as VGG work.
+This React component helps load VGG runtime (of wasm version) as well as VGG daruma file.

 # Example